weidazhao/Hosting/README.md

 # How to Build & Run The Sample

 1. Install Service Fabric runtime, SDK and tools - 1.4.87: https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started/
 2. Install DotNet CLI: https://github.com/dotnet/cli.
 If you install it via binaries (not MSI), add path-to-dotnet-cli\bin to the environment variable PATH.
-Current version: 1.0.0.001540 SHA: 6aeed1f52d73ffa8bb01229e4638fe3d8250b9e7
+Current version: 1740854a858319f89af327488070cc580c7939ff 1.0.0.001580
 3. Clone the repo.
 4. Go to Hosting\Hosting, and run dotnet-publish.cmd.
+Note that Visual Studio 2015 doesn't support DotNet CLI yet, so you won't be able to publish the app from within VS at the moment.
 5. Open 'Windows PowerShell' command prompt as administrator, navigate to Hosting\Hosting\, and run _Connect-ServiceFabricCluster | .\Scripts\Deploy-FabricApplication.ps1 -PublishProfileFile .\PublishProfiles\Local.xml -ApplicationPackagePath .\pkg\Debug\ -OverwriteBehavior Always_
 6. Open Hosting\Hosting.Tests\Hosting.Tests.sln to run the client that will send requests to the services.